Go to main content

 Writing a thesis in a language other than Catalan, Spanish and English: Mandatory documentation if requested

-The documentation established by the PhD programme in Medicine in its specific considerations
+The documentation established by the doctoral programme in Medicine to its specific considerations.

 Information related to the thesis